What Happens to My Finances in a Divorce?

 If you are contemplating a divorce, the best plan of action is to speak

 with attorney Daniel C. Hunter IV before taking any steps.
 At

-The Hunter Law Group, we have more than 15 years of experience and understand how protecting
+The Hunter Law Group, we have more than 45 combined years of experience and understand how

-you and your finances in the divorce process are a top priority.
-It's
+protecting you and your finances in the divorce process are a top priority.

-important to speak with a qualified professional before making any financial
+It's important to speak with a qualified professional before making

-errors that would be frowned upon by the judge.
-The dissolution of your
+any financial errors that would be frowned upon by the judge.
+The dissolution

-marriage can be a threat to your financial health and we want to help
+of your marriage can be a threat to your financial health and we want

 Contact our Mission Viejo divorce attorney